b-rodrigues/code_longevity_packages/Readme.md

 ```

 The `output/` folder will have now `.rds` files with the results that you can consult.
 Please contribute them back to here using a pull request.

+Thanks to [Dirk Eddelbuettel](https://github.com/eddelbuettel) for the original idea and for his help with this project!